 J. Conrad, Heart of Darkness and Other Tales (Oxford World's Classics)

 H. Rider Haggard, King Solomon's Mines (Oxford World's Classics)

-B. Stoker, Dracula (Oxford World's classics)
+B. Stoker, Dracula (Oxford World's Classics)

-E. Waugh, Black Mischief (Penguin)
+E. Waugh, Decline and Fall (Penguin)

 H.G.
 Wells, The Time Machine (Penguin Classics)